 Aguiar said there is body camera footage from the officers involved in raiding Taylor's home -- Sgt.
-Jon Mattingly, Det.
+Jonathan Mattingly, Det.
 Myles Cosgrove and Det.
 Brett Hankison -- in previous cases.
 He said he confirmed this "through citations identifying the usage of (body cameras)."

 "Since day one, LMPD has portrayed a narrative of the events which is inconsistent with that which has been identified by the Plaintiff throughout the course of the investigation," Aguiar said in a court motion.
 "Meanwhile, information on the officers' devices, which is critical towards ascertaining the truth, has not been disclosed or produced."

 The motion asks a Jefferson Circuit Court judge to order police not to destroy any body cam footage from the night as well as cell phone data, emails and other information, which he has requested be stored by a neutral party.